 2.1 The fishery

 We defined the fishery using the definition in the MMPA List of Fisheries (NOAA, 2023): the ≥3.5 inch mesh set gillnet fishery targeting California halibut, white seabass, Pacific angel shark, and other species.
 Although this definition deviates from historical studies, which frequently focused on the portion of the fishery using mesh sizes larger than 8.0 or 8.5 inches (Table 1), the MMPA definition provides the legal basis for bycatch management and is more consistent with historical regulations.
 Specifically, a minimum mesh size of 3.5 inches was set for white seabass in 1941, though it was increased to 6.0 inches in 1988 (FGC §8623(d)).
 Since 1989, California halibut and Pacific angel shark have been targeted using a minimum mesh size of 8.5 inches (FGC §8625(a)).
-The set gillnet fishery principally excluded by this definition is that for Pacific herring (Clupea pallasii), which used to occur in California using mesh sizes of 2.0 to 2.5 inches, though a directed fishery for herring has been banned since 2010 (CDFW, 2019).
+The set gillnet fishery principally excluded by this definition is that for Pacific herring (Clupea pallasii), which occurs in California’s four largest Pacific herring spawning areas: San Francisco Bay, Tomales Bay, Humboldt Bay, and Crescent City Harbor, using mesh sizes of 2.0 to 2.5 inches(CDFW, 2019).

 2.2 Data